← writing

 the mistake happened the second i read the word "minimize."

-kahneman calls it system 1 — fast, automatic, heuristic. usually it saves time. here, it blinded me. the pattern-match ("minimize" = "dp") happened before i even understood the problem — and it came with no flag, no asterisk, no felt difference from the times it's right, which is most of the time, which is why you trust it.
+the retrieval is fast, automatic, heuristic; the machinery behind it is what kahneman called system 1. usually it saves time. here, it blinded me. the pattern-match ("minimize" = "dp") happened before i even understood the problem, and it came with no flag, no asterisk, no felt difference from the times it's right, which is most of the time, which is why you trust it.

-in 1942, a psychologist named luchins sat people down with water jug puzzles and watched this happen under controlled conditions. once they learned a complex method, they couldn't see the simple one — even when it was obvious to newcomers. he called it einstellung: the mechanization of thought. once you pick up the hammer, you physically cannot see the screws. the wrong tool captures your attention so completely that the right one never even loads.
+in a 1942 monograph, a psychologist named luchins reported what happened when he sat people down with water jug puzzles and watched this happen under controlled conditions. once they learned a complex method, they couldn't see the simple one, even when it was obvious to newcomers. borrowing an old german word for "set," he called it einstellung: the mechanization of thought. once you pick up the hammer, you physically cannot see the screws. the wrong tool captures your attention so completely that the right one never even loads.

-suddenly, my working memory was full. there was no room left for simple arithmetic. i wasn't solving the problem in front of me. i was solving the problem i expected to see — it felt exactly like the real one.
+my guess at the mechanics: my working memory was full. there was no room left for simple arithmetic. i wasn't solving the problem in front of me. i was solving the problem i expected to see; it felt exactly like the real one.

-if you asked that same person, they would just look at the numbers and say:
+if you described it to a friend who'd never heard of dynamic programming, they'd just look at the numbers and say:

 "wait, you're just moving piles around. the total amount of stuff implies the answer, right?"

-they win because they are traveling light. i lose because i'm carrying too much luggage.
+they see it because they are carrying nothing. i missed it because i was carrying too much.

 and that mistake has a particular flavor: hot, obvious, humiliating.